polymonster/premake-android-studio/readme.md

 ```

 ## Automation support
-Android's UIAutomation2 framework requires the project to setup the `testInstrumentationRunner` and `androidTest.java.srcDirs`, beside adding the required dependencies.
+Android's UIAutomation2 framework requires the project to setup the `testInstrumentationRunner` and to add the required dependencies.
+The module will automatically inject the `androidTest.java.srcDirs` to discover your tests.

 This is an example of how to enable UIAutomation support for your project (addapt to your needs):

 ```lua